UnknownJoe796/rock-kotlin/README.md

 - Represent what the programmer means, not what the system does
 - Strictly / strongly typed
 - Use one-word identifiers when both possible and specific enough, and `camelCasing` otherwise.
 - All implied instructions are written out so the user can see them if needed.
+IDEs can hide implied instructions.
 - Easily and efficiently converts to the lowest level
 - Zero-to-low cost abstractions
 - Extendability - Extension functions, variables, and interfaces

-## Roadmap Completed

 ## Roadmap

+### Completed

 - Strings
 - Integers